hivejs/docs/setup/installation.md

  * `hive-editor-html-ckeditor`: Collaborate on HTML documents using [ckeditor](http://ckeditor.com/).
  * `hive-editor-svg-method-draw`: Collaborate on SVG images using [MethodDraw](https://github.com/duopixel/Method-Draw)

 hive-init(1) will ask you which ones you want to install.
 You should install at least one.
+Like everything else, you can easily change this (install new editors or remove installed ones, both using npm) after finishing hive-init(1).

 ## Install an auth provider
 Currently there are two auth providers: